Domain decomposition of the modified Born series approach for large-scale wave propagation simulations: Domain decomposition of the modified Born series

 \section{Domain decomposition of the modified Born series}

-We start by decomposing the linear system $A \bm{x} = \bm{y}$ over multiple subdomains.
+\one{To parallelise the MBS so that it can be executed on multiple GPUs simultaneously,} we start by decomposing the linear system $A \bm{x} = \bm{y}$ \one{(Eq.~\eqref{eq:LV})} over multiple subdomains.
 For illustrative purposes, we decompose a 1D problem into two subdomains of equal size $N$.
 The same strategy extends to 2D and 3D problems, with any number of subdomains along any dimension and domains of unequal size.
-The operator $A$ for this 1D problem can be represented as a block matrix:
+The operator $A$ for this 1D problem can be represented as a block \one{decomposition}: